 However, termites don’t always need to enter your house through wood that contacts the ground.
 Exterminators at Viking Pest explain termites that live underground, or subterranean termites can come in your NJ, PA, MD, or DE home or business by using cracks in the foundation.
 Termites can also access your house through cracks in bricks or the mortar joining them.
-Concrete block and the walls of foundations may also provide sufficient points of entry, explain the termite control experts at Viking Pest.
+Concrete blocks and the walls of foundations may also provide sufficient points of entry, explain the termite control experts at Viking Pest.

 Drywood termites tend to enter your NJ, PA, MD, or DE home or business when one of these critters finds a crack in the wood components of your structure.
 They then dig a space for a nest and form a seal that keeps them inside the space.
 At this point, termites begin laying eggs to start a colony.
 Over two or three years, the colony can get big enough to cause serious and costly damage, explain the termite control experts at Viking Pest.

 What Are the Effects of Termites in and Around My Home or Business?